As 2019 draws to a close, newly released data shows that the total number of businesses in the UK has almost doubled in the 21st century.

 Business births and deaths

-The business birth rate (the number of business births as a proportion of active businesses) was 13%.
-The business death rate (the number of businesses deaths as a proportion of active businesses was 11%).
+The business birth rate (the number of births as a proportion of active companies) was 13%.
+The death rate (the number of deaths as a proportion of active companies was 11%).

 Female involvement in business